kingsor/mdwiki/Post-Ideas.md

 * [Get started with ASP.NET MVC and PetaPoco](http://weblogs.asp.net/jalpeshpvadgama/archive/2011/06/17/get-started-with-asp-net-mvc-and-petapoco.aspx) - how  can be used PetaPoco in asp.net mvc application.

-## Android - Hint value on spinner
-I'd like to extract the [nice solution found on StackOverflow](http://stackoverflow.com/questions/867518/how-to-make-an-android-spinner-with-initial-text-select-one) post and publish on my blog giving credits to the original author.

 ## Sample Android App

 Defining my sample app used as playground application.
 I'd like to change the database schema used as OrmLite testing purpose.
 Using the database schema of DroidCon Italy 2014 app.